 The U.S. is not alone in confronting the daunting dilemma that holds serious ramifications about the size and scope of aid that's needed to prevent further economic catastrophe.

 Senate Republican Leader Mitch McConnell, who is leading his minority party toward the "no" vote, said Biden’s 628-page bill is a Democratic “wish list” doesn’t meet the moment because the pandemic is lifting and the economy is ready for a “roaring recovery."

 “We are already on track to bounce back from the crisis," he said.

 Republicans argue Congress has already approved historic sums to counter the pandemic and worry the big spending will overheat the economy, spiking inflationary fears, though economists are mixed on those concerns.
 They have an opening with voters who the polling shows are skeptical of Biden's handling of the economy.

-But as Texas announced this past week it would seek to end face-mask wearing requirements, one of the key strategies public health officials say helps stop the spread of the virus, familiar political fault-lines and anxieties are resurfacing.
-Texas was among the first states to reopen in May, loosening restrictions at the start of the pandemic’s second wave that coursed through summer.
+But as Texas announced this week it would seek to end face-mask wearing requirements, one of the key strategies public health officials say helps stop the spread of the virus, familiar political fault-lines and anxieties are resurfacing.
+Texas was among the first states to re-open in May, loosening restrictions at the start of the pandemic’s second wave that coursed through summer.